 - Preheat the oven to 325°F. Fill a kettle with water and bring to a boil.

 - In a saucepan, combine the cream and salt and cook over low heat until just hot (~5 minutes).
 Remove the saucepan from the heat and let it cool for a few minutes.
 Add the vanilla.

 - In a bowl, beat the yolks and sugar together until well blended and lightened in colour.
 Whisk a quarter of the cream into the sugar-egg mixture, then pour add sugar-egg mix into the cream, whisking continuously.

 - Pour the custard into four 6-ounce ramekins and place the ramekins in a large cake or roasting pan.
 Fill the pan with enough boiling water to come halfway up the ramekins.
 Be careful not to get any water into the ramekins.
 Bake for 30 to 40 minutes, or until the centers are barely set.
 Remove the ramekins from the pan and let them cool completely.
 Refrigerate for at least 2 hours and up to 3 days.

 - When ready to serve, top each ramekin with a teaspoon of sugar in a thin, even layer.

-If using a torch – Melt the sugar until it caramelizes and a crispy top forms.
+- Melt the sugar until it caramelizes and a crispy top forms.
+Adding more sugar as needed.
 Allow the crème brûlée to sit for 5 minutes before serving.